 The phenomenon known as "baby fever" is a topic loosely tossed around in conversations among 20-somethings for a variety of reasons.
 Whether it's a way to explain the intense need to smell the top of a baby's head, a desire to start your own family, or to simply let people know you have no desire to parent, the phrase is bound to come up.
-And if you're experiencing baby fever in your 20s, know that you're not alone and that, well, experts might be able to tell you why.
+If you are experiencing baby fever in your 20s, know that you're not alone and that, well, experts might be able to tell you why.

-"Baby fever is a romantic description of an emotional reaction,” Dr. Edward Marut of Fertility Centers of Illinois, an OB-GYN and reproductive endocrinologist, tells Romper.
-Marut says that when a woman feels an "intense longing to have a baby, the longing likely releases oxytocin from the brain."
+Baby fever generally refers to the desire have children and the longing to conceive.
+"Baby fever is a romantic description of an emotional reaction,” Dr. Edward Marut, an OB-GYN and reproductive endocrinologist at Fertility Centers of Illinois, tells Romper.
+Marut says that when a person feels an "intense longing to have a baby, the longing likely releases oxytocin from the brain."

-Oxytocin, also known as the “love hormone,” is most commonly linked to “maternal behavior, lactation, selective social bonding, and sexual pleasure” according to the American Psychological Association.
-So if a woman longs for a baby, and oxytocin is released, she is likely to associate the idea of having a baby with a positive feeling.
+Oxytocin, also known as the “love hormone,” is most commonly linked to “maternal behavior, lactation, selective social bonding, and sexual pleasure,” according to the American Psychological Association.
+So if someone longs for a baby, and oxytocin is released, they are likely to associate the idea of having a baby with a positive feeling.

 "Men can also have baby fever, because it is a psychological and emotional reaction to the desire to parent," Marut confirms.
 In fact, a study published in the Austrian Academy of Sciences Press found that a man’s desire to have a child actually increases with age.

-If you’re experiencing baby fever in your 20s, chances are it’s because you’ve analyzed the cost/benefit of having a child and have had some memorable and positive interactions with babies in the past.
+If you’re experiencing baby fever in your 20s, chances are it’s because you’ve analyzed the costs and benefit sof having a child and have had some memorable and positive interactions with babies in the past.
 You’ve probably come across a baby announcement or two as well, which is likely impacting your desire to be a parent.
 One thing is for certain, though: what you’re experiencing is real.

 Dr. Edward Marut, OB-GYN and reproductive endocrinologist, Fertility Centers of Illinois